($1,523) Cost of Moving From Minnesota to New York

 • Weather: The climate of New York state is generally has warm to hot summers and cold winters.
 In the farther southeastern portion of the state (New York City and Long Island area) hot and humid summers and cool to mild winters.
 Winter temperatures average below freezing during January and February in much of New York state, but several degrees above freezing along the Atlantic coastline, including New York City.

-• State Licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
+• State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
 A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Make sure the moving company you use has a license before hiring.
+Before you book, double-check that your moving company is properly licensed.

-• Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+• Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They're responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Things to do in New York